Believing in accessibility for all

 Wolverhampton Homes (WH) must ensure that all potential modern slavery risks related to its business are understood and that steps are in place that aim to ensure there is no slavery or human trafficking in its own business and, its partners and supply chains.
 WH is further committed to making sure that properties are not used to accommodate the work of human traffickers or to detain others against their will.

-This statement is made under section 54 (1) of the Modern Slavery Act 2015 (MSA) and is approved annually by the Wolverhampton Homes Board.
+This statement is made under section 54 (1) of the Modern Slavery Act 2015 (MSA) and refers to the financial year ending 31 March 2025 and received approval from the Board in March 2025.

 WH acknowledges its duty to notify the Secretary of State of suspected victims of slavery or human trafficking as introduced by section 52 of the Modern Slavery Act 2015.